to work with

 not as one

-Luce Choules is an artist and independent researcher whose praxis encompasses environmental collapse and the documents, objects and afterlife of performance.
+Luce Choules is an artist and writer working across performance, installation and film.
+Their praxis deals with the live space of environmental collapse and the documents, objects and afterlife of performance.

 Choules has performed, exhibited, and held screenings and presentations internationally, recently at AADK Spain (Centro Negra), Royal Geographical Society, MIMA, Hangar Barcelona, GroundWork Gallery, British Library, Baltic 39 (WOON Studios), Verge Gallery, DeVos Art Museum, AirSpace Gallery, Project Space Plus, Burton Art Gallery, Parasol unit foundation for contemporary art, Arts Catalyst, The Culture Capital Exchange, and Centre for the Geohumanities Royal Holloway University of London.
 Their practice has been supported by Askeaton Contemporary Arts, Hangar Barcelona, Curator’s Network Madrid, a-n, Invisible Dust, Heritage Futures, Rabbit Island Foundation, Arts Council England, Centre for Life-Writing Research King’s College London, Rednile Projects, and CRP Hauts-De-France.
 Choules is a collaborator with AADK Spain (Centro Negra) and Fellow of the Royal Geographical Society.
 They founded and coordinate the itinerant artist network TSOEG.org